 Who owns your social media account(s)?
 Do social media connections belong to the employee who has been interacting with them or do they belong to the company?

 You’ll also want to address naming conventions for social media accounts.
 For example, do you want your employees to have the company name included in the Twitter handles?

 Be human.
 If you have a team of people working on your company’s social media accounts, how do you want them to identify themselves?
 Employees need to understand that they have to take responsibility for what they say on social media.

 4. Exercise good judgement

 People have different opinions.
 It’s how companies manage their presence on social media that makes a difference.
 How are you going to train employees and sensitize them to these different opinions?
 There’s a fine line between witty commentary and offending someone, and your employees need to know where that line is.

 5. Mobile is not social

-To find out what the other 5 social media policy must-haves are, check out the full recording of the webinar, which you can access here.
+To find out what the other 5 social media policy must-haves are, check out the full recording of the webinar, which you can access for free here.